mpa-github/inside-task/README.md

 ___
 ### How to use?
 * Clone repository.
-* Start PostgreSQL Server and create empty database.<br/>
+* Start PostgreSQL Server and create database "dbname".
-Spring connection property: "jdbc:postgresql://localhost:5432/users_db"
+* Set spring connection property: "spring.datasource.url=jdbc:postgresql://localhost:5432/dbname"
+* Set spring.datasource.username&password settings.
 * Start the App.
 All initial data will be loaded to the database.

 API endpoints (http://localhost:3000):<br/>